zeromq/zeromq.org/content/docs/messages.md

 separate single-part messages.
 Using multipart data will not reduce memory consumption.

+{{% /capture %}}

-## Working with Strings
+## Working with strings

-Passing data as Strings is usually the easiest way to get a communication going as serialization is rather straightforward.
+Passing data as strings is usually the easiest way to get a communication going as serialization is rather straightforward.
 For ZeroMQ we established the rule that **strings are length-specified and are sent on the wire without a trailing null**.

 {{< example messages_strings_send_recv >}}

-Because we utilise the frame's length as the string's length we can send mulitple strings by putting each of them into a seperate frame.
+Because we utilise the frame's length to refelct the string's length we can send mulitple strings by putting each of them into a seperate frame.

 {{< example messages_strings_send_recv_multi >}}